 Ashland Climate Action Project

-The Ashland Climate Action Project (ACAP) was formed in late 2019 to work to ensure that climate action is treated as a top priority in Ashland and incorporated into all city planning and decision-making.
-Through education and outreach ACAP informs and engages Ashland residents to work together to reduce our community’s climate impact and support full, timely implementation of Ashland’s Climate and Energy Action Plan (CEAP), as a complement and support to the work of the Ashland Climate Policy Commission and the Conservation and Climate Outreach Commission.
-For more information contact ACAP Chair Lorrie Kaplan, at firstname.lastname@example.org.
+The Ashland Climate Action Project (ACAP) was formed in late 2019 to work to ensure that climate action is a top priority in Ashland and incorporated into all city planning and decision-making.
+Through education and outreach we inform and engage residents to work together to reduce our community’s climate impact and support full, timely implementation of Ashland’s Climate and Energy Action Plan (CEAP), as a complement and support to the work of the Ashland Climate Policy Commission and the Conservation and Climate Outreach Commission.
+For more information or to receive periodic emails about our upcoming programs and events, email Chair Lorrie Kaplan, at email@example.com.

 Spotlight: Sustained Climate Action News Comes to The Ashland Tidings